Gwals/ProductSales_project/README.md

 # Product Sales Analysis
 ## Project Overview
--The project aims to identify the most effective sales approach among three methods (Email, Call, and Email+Call) for Pens and Printers Company, which specializes in office stationery.
+The project aims to identify the most effective sales approach among three methods (Email, Call, and Email+Call) for Pens and Printers Company, which specializes in office stationery.
 The company tested these methods on a new line of office stationery and provided six weeks of data following the product launch.

 ## Data Source
--The primary data source used for this project is 'product_sales.csv' containing information about customers approached by different methods.
+The primary data source used for this project is 'product_sales.csv' containing information about customers approached by different methods.

 ## Tools
 - Pandas- data cleaning